MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Thin films of amorphous magnesium silicates with compositions similar to enstatite and forsterite are deposited using excimer laser ablation of parent materials.
 Refractive indices are derived from optical transmission and reflection together with Kramers-Kronig analysis.
 Measured indices are reported for 0.12-17.5 um and extended to short and longer wavelengths by fitting data reported from other experiments and theoretical predictions.

-Sample for forsterite was made by 308 mm excimer laser ablation of geological, natural samples of polycrystalline forsterite.
+Sample for enstatite was made by 308 mm excimer laser ablation of geological, natural samples of polycrystalline forsterite.

 Measured imaginary indices and used Kramers-Kronig to derive the real indices, and then iterated using a numerical procedure to obtain consistent sets of n and k.